DO I HAVE A THYROID DISORDER?

 Ultrasound - A thyroid ultrasound is performed by a specialist ultrasonographer or qualified Endocrinologist.
 An ultrasound is used to measure the size, shape and texture of the thyroid gland, as well as detecting any nodules and cysts within the gland.
 Soundwaves are used to build a picture of the thyroid gland.
 This procedure is non-invasive and painless.
 A gel is wiped over the neck area and a hand held probe is used to scan the thyroid area to determine diagnosis.

 Thyroid CT Scan - A CT Scan is useful for determining tumours and determining if an enlarged thyroid (goitre) is causing any compression on other structures in the neck.
 The contrast material injected before scanning contains iodine in large quantities.
-A Thyroid CT Scan is a Nuclear Medicine Scan.
-The scan will show the update of the RAI Iodine through the Thyroid Gland.
+The scan will show the uptake of the RAI Iodine through the Thyroid Gland.

 Please Note:If your treating doctor has requested a Thyroid CT Scan and you have been diagnosed with Hyperthyroidism and/or a Heart Disorder, please be aware of related consequences from the RAI Contrast Solution used for CT Scans, MRI Scans and other Nuclear or Radiography Testing